Diverter Valves for High-Abrasion Slurry Transport

 • Extremely corrosive chemical-only service beyond ceramic resistance

-• Ultra-high pressure conditions exceeding design rating
+• Ultra-high pressure conditions exceeding the design rating

 • Clean liquid systems where ceramic reinforcement is unnecessary